 ----------------------------------------------------

-Exceptions: Accepted Finding that are not being presented.
+At least one author of each accepted paper to an ACL conference (ACL, NAACL, EACL, AACL, or EMNLP) must register their paper to present at the conference.
+Exceptions to the statement above: Accepted Finding that are not being presented.
 All findings being presented must register their paper.
 Workshop shared tasked papers do not need to register their paper to present.

-Note all Paper registration fees are based on actual hard cost to the conference - In person registration fee reflects the attendees’ hard costs of food & beverage (breaks, welcome reception and social dinner) along with meeting space, av or poster presentation equipment).
+Note all Paper registration fees are based on actual hard cost to the conference - In person registration fees reflects the attendees’ hard costs of food & beverage (breaks, welcome reception and social dinner) along with meeting space, av or poster presentation equipment).
 Virtual attendees’ registration fees reflect the virtual costs (internet, AV, content management, platforms).